Skip to main content

-The MCP server runs a real browser and exposes it as tools the agent can call: start a session, run Gherkin steps, take screenshots, read the DOM, evaluate JavaScript.
-When a step fails, the agent reaches for letsrunit_snapshot to inspect the relevant DOM subtree, adjusts its approach, and retries without surfacing the failure to you unless it genuinely can't recover.
+• The MCP server runs a real browser and exposes it as tools the agent can call: start a session, run Gherkin steps, take screenshots, read the DOM, evaluate JavaScript, investigate failures.

-The skill is a context document that gives the agent deep knowledge of letsrunit: the full step library, the locator language, how to handle edge cases, when to use a snapshot vs a screenshot vs raw JavaScript.
+• The skill is a context document that gives the agent deep knowledge of letsrunit.
 Without it, the agent can call the tools but won't know how to use them well.
-With it, it writes correct Gherkin from the start and handles failures on its own.

 Setup